botpress/documentation-v12/docs/building-chatbots/flow-editor/flow-lifecycle/flow-wide-transitions.md

 --------------------

-### Flow-wide On Receive
+## onReceive

-You can define an onReceive instruction that will always be executed before every node's `onReceive`.
+You can define an `onReceive` instruction that will always be executed before every node's `onReceive`.

 To define new **Flow-wide On Receive** actions:
 1. Navigate to the relevant flow.